Baguazhang: Common aspects

 The practice of circle walking, or "turning the circle", as it is sometimes called, is baguazhangs characteristic method of stance and movement training.
 All forms of baguazhang utilize circle walking as an integral part of training.
 Practitioners walk around the edge of the circle in various low stances, facing the center, and periodically change direction as they execute forms.
 For a beginner, the circle is six to twelve feet in diameter.
 Students first learn flexibility and proper body alignment through the basic exercises, then move on to more complex forms and internal power mechanics.
 Although the internal aspects of baguazhang are similar to those of xingyiquan and tai chi, they are distinct in nature.

-Many distinctive styles of weapons are contained within baguazhang; some use concealment, like the "judge's pen" (判官筆 (Pànguān Bǐ)) or a pair of knives (the most elaborate, which are unique to the style, are the crescent-shaped deer horn knives (鹿角刀 (Lùjiǎodāo)).
-Baguazhang is also known for practicing with extremely large weapons, such as the bagua sword (八卦劍 (bāguàjiàn)) and the bagua broadsword (八卦刀 (bāguàdāo)).
+Many distinctive styles of weapons are contained within baguazhang; some use concealment, like the "judge's pen" (判官筆 (Pànguān Bǐ)) or a pair of knives.
+The most elaborate knives, which are unique to the style, are wind and fire wheels (風火輪 (fēnghuǒlún)) associated with the deity Nezha, and crescent-shaped deer horn knives (鹿角刀 (lùjiǎodāo)) which have a similar aspect.
+Baguazhang is also known for practicing with extremely large weapons, another reference to Nezha, such as the bagua sword (八卦劍 (bāguàjiàn)) and the bagua broadsword (八卦刀 (bāguàdāo)).
 Other weapons are also used, such as the staff (gun), spear (qiang), cane (guai), and hook sword (gou).
 Baguazhang practitioners are known for being able to use anything as a weapon using the principles of their art.

 Baguazhang contains an extremely wide variety of techniques as well as weapons, including various strikes (with palm, fist, elbow, fingers, etc.), kicks, joint locks, throws, and distinctively evasive circular footwork.
 As such, baguazhang is considered neither a purely striking nor a purely grappling martial art.
 Baguazhang emphasizes circular movement, allowing practitioners to flow, harmonize and evade objects and opponents.
 This is the source of the theory of being able to deal with multiple attackers and find solutions to seemingly complicated scenarios, within training or in daily life.
 Baguazhangs evasive nature is also shown by the practice of moving behind an attacker, so that the opponent cannot harm the practitioner.

 Although the many branches of baguazhang are often quite different from each other (some, like Cheng-style, specialize in close-in wrestling and joint locks, while others, like some of the Yin styles, specialize in quick, long-range striking), all have circle walking, spiraling movement, and certain methods and techniques (piercing palms, crashing palms, etc.) in common.

 Baguazhangs movements employ the whole body with smooth coiling and uncoiling actions, utilizing hand techniques, dynamic footwork, and throws.
 Rapid-fire movements draw energy from the center of the abdomen or dantian.
 The circular stepping pattern also builds up centripetal force, allowing the practitioner to maneuver quickly around an opponent.